gustavkarlsson/g-wiz/README.md

 *	**AbstractWizardPage:**
 	Represents a page in the wizard.
 Implement it as you would a regular `JPanel`, and make sure to override `getNextPage()`, `isCancelAllowed()`, `isPreviousAllowed()`, `isNextAllowed()`, and `isFinishAllowed()`.
 The method signatures should be pretty self explanatory and they are used by WizardController to update the navigation buttons.

-	*Note: `getNextPage()` can get called multiple times by `WizardController` to check if there is a next page to show, so it's probably not a good idea to create a new next page every time each time it's called.*
+	*Note: `getNextPage()` can get called multiple times by `WizardController` to check if there is a next page to show, so it's probably not a good idea to create a new "next page" every time each time it's called.*